Portland Car Accident Lawyer

 Some of the more common crashes that we see in Portland include:

 These are often deadly accidents, particularly when they occur at high speed on busy roadways, like interstates.
-These occur when one vehicle crashes into the front of another vehicle.
+Head-on crashes occur when one vehicle crashes into the front of another vehicle.
 Sometimes this results from one driver going the wrong way.
 No matter who causes these accidents, the occupants of both vehicles are at risk for serious injury or death because of the force of the impact.

 These are accidents involving multiple vehicles.
 Occupants of these vehicles can sustain a variety of injuries because these crashes often involve multiple impacts.
 These accidents are often a chain reaction from one collision – one car hits another, that hits another, that hits another.
 Often, once the first impact occurs, other drivers in the area are unable to avoid a collision.